 Training

 Before taking Fluffy for a stroll around the block, you’ll need to do a bit of indoor training.
 First, pick up a kitty harness.
 Never attach a leash to a regular collar!
 Start by letting Fluffy see and sniff the harness, while offering treats and praise.
 If your cat enjoys attention, bring on the cuddles!
 The next step is to try letting her wear the harness for a few minutes.
 Again, be generous with rewards!
 Do this for several days, until she is comfortable, then attach the leash.
-Don’t try walking your kitty yet: just let her get used to it and drag it around.
+Don’t try walking your cat yet: just let her get used to it and drag it around.
 Never leave your feline pal alone while she’s wearing her gear.
 If things go well, you can take her outside!

 Venturing Out